 What exactly is the customer's complaint (or complaints)?

-It is important to be clear about exactly what the customer is complaining of.
-You may need to ask the customer for more information and probe further to get a full picture.
+It is important to be clear about exactly what the customer is complaining.
+You may need to ask the customer supplementary questions to get a full picture.

 What does the customer want to achieve by complaining?